Volunteering

 163 Dundas St E, Hamilton, ON L8N 2Z7, Canada

-Giving Closet Thrift Shop
+Giving Closet (The) Thrift Shop

 Crown Point Community Church